Huotes/CommitMaker/README.md

 Chuck Norris once round-house kicked a salesman.
 Over the phone.

 There?s an order to the universe: space, time, Chuck Norris....
 Just kidding, Chuck Norris is first.

+Contrary to popular belief, there is indeed enough Chuck Norris to go around.